andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 that *can* be pure from logic that is “impure” (IO, etc.), and then “combine them” at the very end, as late as possible.

-The common response to this is: “Well, if the final program is going to be IO in the end anyway, why bother separating out pure and impure parts of your logic?”

-But, of course, we know that we gain separation of concerns, the increased ability to reason with your code and analyze what it does, the compiler’s ability to check what you write, the limitation of implementations, etc. … all reasons any Haskeller should be familiar with reciting.
+It’s easy to think that just because the final program is going to “be in IO in the end anyway”, there isn’t any point in separating out pure and impure parts of your program logic.
+But we know that we gain separation of concerns, the increased ability to reason with your code and analyze what it does, the compiler’s ability to check what you write, the limitation of implementations, etc.

 You can think of the general philosophy of working with typed/untyped worlds as being the same thing.
 You can write as much of your program as possible in the